Kanban 101: Understanding Kanban Methodology

-With the current version we show how on a Mac Merlin Project can be utilized on Kanban boards.
+We show on a Mac or on an iPad how Merlin Project can be utilized on Kanban boards.
 In addition to the standard workflow, we pursue a hybrid approach and combine traditional and agile project management in a clever way.
 Just test it!

 Kanban was originally developed as a method for lean production at Toyota.
 Today its principles are widely used in project management across all industries.
 Kanban creates a more steady workflow, better transparency and faster delivery.

 When Taiichi Ohno, an industrial engineer at Toyota, searched for ways to improve manufacturing efficiency, reduce bottlenecks while maintaining high quality standards.
 He got inspired by shelf-stocking techniques of supermarkets and applied their logic to Toyota’s plant machine shop.
 The Kanban system uses a push principle.
 Only when a product is nearly consumed, a signal indicates to produce or deliver a new shipment.
 In doing so, Kanban secures a steady workflow through all steps of the production process.

 David Anderson adapted the Kanban principles for (software development in 2007.
 In the following years the methodology spread across industries and is as of today one of the most popular agile management methods for projects across industries.

 The Kanban system, although developed for mass production, can be applied to every project management process as you can understand the project process as a pipeline with customer requests entering at one side of the pipeline and results emerging at the other end.